• Skip to primary navigation

 Ingredients you need

-• Add the cold butter pieces and crush them into the dry mixture until you have a sandy mixture with some small butter pieces.
+Cut in the butter – Add the very cold butter cubes and rub them into the flour with your fingertips until the mixture looks sandy with small visible butter pieces.

-• Finish by adding the ice-cold water and gather the dough with your hands until it forms a somewhat uneven dough ball, without over-kneading it.
+Add the water – Pour in the ice-cold water and bring the dough together with your hands just until it forms a rough ball (don’t knead).

-• Cover the dough with plastic wrap, making direct contact, and refrigerate for about 20 minutes before using it.
+Chill the dough – Wrap in plastic wrap, pressing it directly onto the dough, and refrigerate for about 20 minutes before rolling it out.

 Baking